Get started: MLflow Tracing for GenAI (Databricks Notebook)

 Prerequisites

-Creating a Databricks Notebook will create an MLflow Experiment that is the container for your GenAI application.
-Learn more about the Experiment and what it contains in the data model section.
+- Databricks Notebook: Create a new notebook in your Databricks workspace.
+The notebook will have a default MLflow experiment that is the container for your GenAI application.
+Learn more about MLflow experiments in the MLflow concepts section.

 %pip install --upgrade "mlflow[databricks]>=3.1" openai